luizcavalieri/marvel-comic-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deploying to GitHub Pages

+Run `ng build --prod --base-href "https://luizcavalieri.github.io/marvel-comic-app/"` to build the bundle.
+Run `ngh` to commit the new bundle to the branch serving Gihub Pages.
+The app will be served on "https://luizcavalieri.github.io/marvel-comic-app/".